 Basically, patients can get a better deal on their CPAP machine, hoses, filters, and mask without insurance.

 Not only do insurers charge patients more money for the device and replacement tools than what it costs to get from a secondary provider, but they also require that many patients first pay their deductible.
 For a therapy that costs around $2,000 annually, those with a $5,000 deductible [which is very common] end up paying out of pocket for their treatment every single year while still burdened with the cost of paying for insurance coverage.

 The outcome of these insurance tactics and personal information sharing have created a secondary burden on patients suffering from OSA.

 - Absorb the financial stress for the sake of a restful night’s sleep

 - Forsake treatment due to an inability to pay for it

 We’re here to tell you that Dr. Mandel offers a third option.

 Dr. Mandel created a new surgical technique he refers to as MIPS (Minimally Invasive Palatal Stiffening), which corrects the causes of OSA and dramatically increases the quality of airflow.

-MIPS is a one-time procedure performed in-office under IV sedation at South Florida Sinus and Allergy Center in Plantation and Fort Lauderdale.
+MIPS is a one-time procedure performed in-office under IV sedation at Florida Sinus & Snoring Specialists in Plantation and Fort Lauderdale.
 The surgery takes approximately 3 minutes and can be combined with a Minimally Invasive Nasal Procedure to guarantee that obstructed airways remain open throughout the night.